syncfusion/blazor-docs/src/gantt/gantt-chart/excel-export.md

 # Excel Export

-Gantt Chart supports client-side exporting, which allows you to export its data to the Excel and CSV formats.
-Use the `ExcelExport` and `CsvExport` methods for exporting.
-To enable Excel export in the Gantt Chart, set the `AllowExcelExport` to true.
+The excel export allows exporting GanttChart data to Excel and CSV formats.
+You need to use the **ExcelExport** and **CSVExport** method for exporting.
+To enable Excel export in the Gantt chart, set the `AllowExcelExport` property as true.

 ```csharp
 @using Syncfusion.Blazor.Gantt